reflectoring/reflectoring.github.io/_posts/2019-07-20-maven-scopes-gradle-configurations.md

 ### `api`

-We use the `api` configuration do declare dependencies that are part of our API, i.e. for dependencies that we explicitly want to expose to our consumers.
+We use the `api` configuration do declare dependencies that are part of our API, i.e. **for dependencies that we explicitly want to expose to our consumers**.

+This is the only standard configuration that exposes dependencies to consumers.

 | When available?                                                            | Transitive ? | Included in Artifact? |
 | -------------------------------------------------------------------------- | ------------ | --------------------- |